Pull requests are the essential part of our workflow. This section describes how to create and review them.

 releasebranches should be set as protected, which means no one can force push into them, and they can't be deleted.
 If you are not sure how to set them as protected, or you don't have access, ask one of the team leads to do it for you.

 - A good pull request includes only one feature or a bugfix.
 Fixing multiple issues or adding several features in a pull request is not good practice, and it should be avoided whenever possible.

 - When creating a pull request, make sure you write a good description.
-It doesn't have to be long, but it has to give context to the reviewer.
-Commit messages will not be considered as a description of what has been done in the pull request.
+It doesn't have to be long, but it has to provide context to the reviewer.
+Commit messages will not be considered a description of what has been done in the pull request.

 - If possible, provide the URL of the task which describes the feature or the issue.